Medical assistants act as a liaison between a physician and a patient.

 According to the U.S. Bureau of Labor Statistics (BLS), the average national mean wage for pediatric or general medical assistants is approximately $37,000 annually.
 There is not much difference between a pediatric medical assistant’s and a general medical assistant’s salaries.

-The BLS further states that the job outlook for pediatric medical assistants looks fairly positive for the upcoming years.
+The BLS further states that the medical assistant job outlook for pediatric medical assistants looks fairly positive for the upcoming years.
 This position has the best job outlook compared to other professions, with an estimated expected growth percentage of around 16% up to 2030.

 See Other Types of Medical Assistants: